rodrigo-gutierrez/collada-http/README.md

 The server will start on port 5000.
 Requests can be made to the following endpoints:

-localhost:5000/robots
+localhost:5000/colladas
 Methods supported:
-GET  - get meta-data for all robots, in JSON format
+GET  - get meta-data for all collada files, in JSON format
-POST - create new robot from parameters
+POST - create new collada file from parameters

-localhost:5000/robots/<robotId>
+localhost:5000/colladas/<colladaId>
 Methods supported:
-GET    - get meta-data for robotId specified
+GET    - get meta-data for colladaId specified
-PUT	   - update robot with robotId specified via query parameters
+PUT	   - update collada file with colladaId specified via query parameters
-DELETE - remove robot with robotId specified
+DELETE - remove collada file with colladaId specified